-Specific information for Year 13 students in 2021
+Specific information for Year 13 students in 2023

-The benefits of a Year 13 group to both students and this school are obvious and rewarding, especially in the development of leadership, initiative and academic knowledge.
+The benefits of a Year 13 programme to both students and this school are obvious and rewarding, especially in the development of leadership, initiative, and academic knowledge.
+While there are attractive opportunities outside of school, the chance to mature, to grow in personal leadership and to finish your final year of schooling with friends should not be underestimated.